 At AP, we take reviewing smartphones as seriously as we do testing the best mirrorless cameras – after all, far more images are now shot on smartphones than anything else.
-We look at image quality, video quality, handling, durability, battery life, ease of use, and more, looking at each camera lens and feature in detail.
+We look at image quality, video quality, editing features, handling, durability, battery life, ease of use, and more, looking at each camera lens and feature in detail.
 To know more about our testing criteria and what to look for in a smartphone camera, we’ve put together an explainer on how to choose one at the bottom of this page.

-The acceleration of progress in smartphone cameras has raised the question of whether they can replicate the quality of digital cameras and DSLRs.
-Ultimately, with their interchangeable lenses, larger sensors, and raw imaging capability, the answer is: not yet.
-Some genres and shooting situations, such as portrait photography and macro photography are certainly better served by a camera than a smartphone, but phones are catching up.
 For most users looking for something for day-to-day photography though, the best smartphone cameras will achieve all that they need, often beating cheap compact cameras.
 See our smartphone camera photo of the week for inspiration.

 So, let’s get stuck into the best camera phones you can buy and don’t forget to download one of the best editing apps for smartphones.